gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy's second flight was just like her first, except twice as fast and ten times more frightening.
-It was twice as fast because the flying harness only had to carry her instead of two roos and a bot.
+It was twice as fast because the flying harness only had to carry her.
 It was ten times as frightening because it was twice as fast and she had absolutely no control over where she was going.